hosea1008/res_manager/README.rst

 * ``2.0.0`` Introduce SQLite to save and manage data.
 * ``2.1.0`` Securely closing SQLite connections under any circumstances.
 * ``2.2.0`` Add support to quotation marks, add ``update_meta`` interface, simplifier some interfaces.
+* ``3.0.0`` Add version control to manage data at different versions with the same name.